Last modified: June 09, 2022

 Creating a Branch from a Detached HEAD

-While working in a detached HEAD state, you might make some changes and commit them.
-These changes are not associated with any branch.
-To prevent these changes from being lost when you switch branches, you can create a new branch at the current commit.
+While working in a detached HEAD state, you might make changes and commit them.
+Since these commits are not associated with any branch, there's a risk of losing them if you switch branches without preserving them.
+To prevent this, you can create a new branch at the current commit.

-Use the git branch command followed by your chosen branch name.
-For example, to create a new branch called new_branch:
+Use the git branch command followed by your chosen branch name:

 git branch new_branch

-This creates a new branch named new_branch from the current commit.
-To switch to this newly created branch and exit the detached HEAD state, use the git switch or git checkout command:
+This command creates a new branch named new_branch from the current commit.
+To switch to this newly created branch and exit the detached HEAD state, use:

 git switch new_branch

-Now, new_branch contains all the commits you made while HEAD was detached, ensuring your changes are preserved.
+Now, new_branch contains all the commits you made while HEAD was detached, ensuring your changes are preserved and part of the project's history.

 Preventing a Detached HEAD State

-To prevent ending up in a detached HEAD state, it's recommended to avoid explicitly checking out specific commits or tags.
-Instead, you should primarily interact with different versions of your codebase using branches.
+To avoid ending up in a detached HEAD state, it's recommended to avoid explicitly checking out specific commits or tags.
+Instead, interact with different versions of your codebase using branches.
+This practice helps maintain a clear and organized project history.

-For instance, if you wish to work with an older version of your code, instead of directly checking out that specific commit, create a new branch from that commit and switch to the new branch.
-This approach allows you to work on the older version of your code without disturbing the main codebase.
+For example, if you wish to work with an older version of your code, instead of directly checking out that specific commit, create a new branch from that commit and switch to the new branch:

 git branch old_version b4d373k8990g2b5de30a37bn843b2f51fks2b40